canonical-web-and-design/practices/workflow/github.md

 - Your pull request must be approved by at least one person
 - Any automated checks must have passed
 - The original author should merge a pull request
-  - This can be overruled when necessary, only if the author is unavailable
+  - This can be overruled when necessary, f.e. if all looks good and the changes are needed for further development and the author is AFK.
   - Special care should be taken to ensure there have been no further changes requested

 ## Templates